 In addition to the home inspection, you’ll need to sign all necessary property disclosures before your house can be advertised on the Sundae marketplace.
 Many states require home sellers to disclose details about the property they are selling.
 Disclosures you need to sign depend on state and local laws.

 Once the inspection is performed and all necessary disclosures signed, we will advertise your house on the Sundae marketplace.
 For every house on the marketplace, we create a property profile with all the applicable information and photos from the steps above.
 At this point, qualified investors have the opportunity to view your profile and make cash offers to buy your house.
-On average, a house on the Sundae marketplace receives about nine investor offers.

 Four days after the home inspection, we will compile all investor offers and prepare to present you with the best of the bunch.
 In some cases, if you have an urgent need to sell fast, we may be able to pull all the offers together even sooner.
 Just let your Customer Advisor know that you need to move fast.